ioriomauro/healmydocker/README.md

     docker run -d \
         --name healmydocker \
         --restart=always \
+        --network none \
         -v /var/run/docker.sock:/var/run/docker.sock \
         ioriomauro/healmydocker
     ```

     This is the simplest way.
 It will run HealMyDocker as a standalone
-    container, in detached mode, mounting the host docker socket to it.
+    container, in detached mode, with non network, mounting the host docker
+    socket to it.

 2.  docker-compose standalone